valkum/slick/slick_views/README.txt

   View mode.

 Themeing is related to their own entity display outside the Views UI.
-Example use case: Blogs, teams, testimonials, case studies sliders.
+Example use case: Blogs, teams, testimonials, case studies sliders, etc.

 Usage #2
 --------